 After hearing Jennifer’s dream, one person shares, “If this were my dream, it would be about something that is hurting me.
 Something I can’t quite put my finger on, but I am sure I feel bad.
 That’s what comes to my mind when I think about a splinter.
 You can’t see it, but you know it’s there.”

-A third shares, “And if this were my dream, it would be about something “bugging” me!”
+Using play on words and puns as a starting point, a third shares, “If this were my dream, it would be about something that’s “bugging” me!”

 A fourth shares, “Yes!
-If it were my dream the things that “bug” me would be “piling up”!”
+If it were my dream I may have been letting the things that “bug” me ‘pile up’!”

 The solution/learning/strength to the dream

-The solution or learning in Jennifer’s dream has to do with the bugs and how they frightened her.
-She says that she woke frightened of the bugs, and more importantly, “backing away” from them.
-Now that Jennifer had successfully defined that the bugs were a metaphor for her feelings, the lesson of the dream was to call her attention not to feel so afraid of her feelings and maybe as a result not allow the things that “bug” her to pile up so high!
+The solution or learning in Jennifer’s dream has to do with her saying she awoke frightened of the bugs, and more importantly, “backing away” from them.
+Now that Jennifer had successfully defined that the bugs were a metaphor for her feelings, the lesson of the dream was to call her attention not to feel so afraid of them and maybe as a result not allow the things that “bug” her to pile up so high!